addiguskey/SQL-Employee-Tracker/README.md

 1. Clone this SSH Key link: "git@github.com:addiguskey/SQL-Employee-Tracker.git" on your Terminal (Mac) or gitBash(Windows).

 2. This app uses [Inquirer](https://www.npmjs.com/search?q=inquirer), [mysql2](https://www.npmjs.com/package/mysql2), and [console.table](https://www.npmjs.com/package/console.table).
-You can simply install npm Express by running "npm i" on your Integrated Terminal in VS-Code
+You can simply install these packages by running "npm i" on your Integrated Terminal in VS-Code

 3. Click [Usage](#usage) for a step-by-step videodemo of this application.